southernkasaist/ga-system-design/README.md

 ## Functional Requirements

-> handle large read/query volume: Millions merchants want to get insight about their business.
+> Handle large read/query volume: Millions merchants want to get insight about their business.
 Read/Query patterns are time-series related metrics.

+The storage should be designed to be optimal for `time-series` data.

+Data querying range should be limited by `time interval` with `from` and `to` bound.

+Aggregated metrics should be optimal for the interval querying.

-> provide metrics to customers with at most one hour delay.
+> Provide metrics to customers with at most one hour delay.

+We should create the target reporting data records as fast as possible, but not required for real-time computation.

-> have the ability to reprocess historical data in case of bugs in the processing logic.
+> Have the ability to reprocess historical data in case of bugs in the processing logic.

+We must keep raw event data points in order to replay these events from specified starting timestamp when the buggy processing logic applied.

 ## Non-Functional Requirements

-> handle large write volume: Billions write events per day.
+> Handle large write volume: Billions write events per day.

+The storage should be easily scaled to support heavy writes.

-> run with minimum downtime.
+> Run with minimum downtime.

+Must have high availability.

 # High-Level Solution Design